Storage & Display of Photographs

 Sage advice-Avoid directly labeling the piece itself.

-When documenting the photograph, it is best to avoid adhering a pressure sensitive label to the back or writing directly on the surface.
+When documenting the photograph, it is best to avoid adhering to a pressure-sensitive label to the back or writing directly on the surface.
 Never use pens or markers.
-Inks can bleed through the image, or can smear onto a secondary piece, or can complicate conservation efforts in the future.
+Inks can bleed through the image, can smear onto a secondary piece, or can complicate conservation efforts in the future.

 Even the pressure of a pencil tip can strike through the front from the back, resulting in disfigurement of the image.